 Small Ornamental Grass Varieties

 Like its taller cousins, small ornamental grass varieties are highly resistant to pests and disease that can overtake other, less hardy plants.
 They make great accents in a garden border.
-When planted in mass, short ornamental grasses create a ground cover that few weeds can penetrate.
+When planted in mass, short ornamental grasses create a groundcover that few weeds can penetrate.

 Below are some popular types of ornamental grass that stay small and make great additions to the landscape:

-- Dwarf Mondo Grass (Ophiopogon spp.): This 4- to 6-inch (10-15 cm.) plant is bright green with blue flowers in the summer.
+- Dwarf Mondo Grass (Ophiopogon spp.): This 4 to 6 inch (10-15 cm.) plant is bright green with blue flowers in the summer.
 Dwarf mondo grass does well in full sun or partially shaded areas.
 Best for USDA zones 5 through 9 with well drained soil.
 It is deer and rabbit resistant when used as groundcover or in rock gardens.

-- Elijah Blue Fescue Grass (Festuca glauca ‘Elijah Blue’): This blue fescue grass grows up to 12 inches (to 30 cm.) tall and is a powdery blue, grown for its foliage.
+- Elijah Blue Fescue Grass (Festuca glauca ‘Elijah Blue’): This blue fescue grass grows up to 12 inches (31 cm.) tall and is a powdery blue, grown for its foliage.
 Best in USDA zones 4 through 8 in full sun areas.
 It requires well-drained soil.
 Great plant for small spaces and withstands the summer heat.